 If you don’t see any specials on the website, call the restaurant.
 Many websites aren’t updated or the specials aren’t advertised.
 Just don’t call during the lunch or dinner rush.

 Learn to compromise.
 If you want to order an appetizer, salad, main course, dessert, coffee and wine, it’s not likely you’re going to get out of the restaurant on the cheap.
 Skip the appetizer, dessert and coffee.
 Or only have one glass of wine.

 Dine out at lunch instead of dinner.
 Prices are sometimes cheaper.
 Review the menus online to confirm.

 Learn how to get the best value out of the menu.
 Review it online before you go.
 One way is to order food that can be turned into two meals.
-For instance The Palm has a $25 three-course lunch special (price varies by location).
+For instance, one of my favorite restaurants has a $26 three-course “power lunch” special.
 You can order a salad, entrée, side, and dessert.
 Tell the waiter that you want the salad and dessert to go, and ask them to bring them to you at the end of the meal.
 Then only eat half of your entrée.
 You end up with two meals for the price of one.
 Alternatively, ask to have half their main course boxed up before it comes to the table.

 Make a meal out of appetizers.
 Or order a cup of soup and a side salad.
 Or a couple of side dishes.
 Ask that they be brought with the main course.

 Split an entrée with your dining companion.
 Inform your server that you plan to do this and ask him or her to bring an extra plate.